© Legendary Expeditions

 Tanzania can be visited all year round but there are some definite seasonal variations from region to region.

-- Southern Tanzania – The dry season is generally from June to December and game is excellent particularly along the rivers.
+- Southern Tanzania – The dry season is generally from June to December and the game is excellent particularly along the rivers.
 From January to April the birdlife is spectacular and the scenery lush.

 - Tanzania coast and Zanzibar Islands – The best time is June to August with the long rains being in April and May.